Marvel Super Heroes (role-playing game): Publication history

-Official game supplements
+TSR game supplements

 The original Marvel Super Heroes game received extensive support from TSR, covering a variety of Marvel Comics characters and settings, including a Gamer's Handbook of the Marvel Universe patterned after Marvel's Official Handbook of the Marvel Universe.
-MSH also got its own column in the TSR-published gaming magazine, Dragon, called "The Marvel-phile", which usually spotlighted a character or group of characters that hadn't yet appeared in a published game product.
+MSH also got its own column, "The Marvel-phile", in TSR's house magazine Dragon; the column usually spotlighted a character or group of characters that hadn't yet appeared in a published game product.